sasharomanova/sasharomanova/README.md

-- 👋🏻 Hi, I’m @sasharomanova
+- 👋🏻 hi, I’m @sasharomanova
 - 📷 I’m interested in photography
 - 🐍 I’m currently learning python
-- 📫 How to reach me @ss.romanova
+- 📫 how to reach me: ssromanova27@gmail.com

 <!---
 sasharomanova/sasharomanova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.